daniel-frak/backity/docs/adr/backend/backend-0004-adopt-test-data-builder-pattern.md

   starting with an object in a "newly created" state, and mutating it to the desired state by calling its methods.

 Proponents of the latter approach argue that it guarantees that the domain objects are in a valid state.
-However, this approach may lead to situations where an object is be impossible to create, e.g.,:
+However, this approach may lead to situations where an object is impossible to create, e.g.,:
 - when certain fields, such as `version` are only ever modified in the database,
 - when we actually want to create an object in an invalid state, for defensive testing purposes.
+- when we want to create an object in a state that will be possible to create in the future, but is not yet implemented (e.g., when testing mapping from domain to DTO in an API-first approach).

 Additionally, constructors can be made to enforce object invariants during their creation, preventing invalid states when necessary.